Ogden Central station: Description

-The Ogden Intermodal Transit Center is frequently referred to by various names, even by UTA itself, with the Ogden Intermodal Center being the most common alternative.
-Other names include the Ogden Station, the Ogden Central Station, and the Ogden Transit Center.
-However, it should not be confused with the Ogden Union Station, which is a train station just south of the Transit Center (which has not had rail service since May 1997).
+Ogden Central Station (officially known as the "Ogden Intermodal Transit Center" until August 20, 2023). is frequently referred to by various names, even by UTA itself.
+Other names include the Ogden Station, the Ogden Intermodal Center, the Ogden Transit Center, and the "Ogden Intermodal Bus Station."
+However, it should not be confused with the Ogden Union Station, which is a train station just south of Ogden Central Station (which has not had rail service since May 1997).